-The amount of the award is $20,000.
+The amount of the award is $25,000.
 The project may be undertaken anywhere in the world.
 It may last up to six months after graduation and a final report is requested.
 To be eligible for consideration, applicants must currently be completing an M.S. degree in Historic Preservation at Columbia GSAPP.
 Students completing dual degree programs with Historic Preservation at Columbia GSAPP are also eligible.

-Please deliver two printed copies of your application to the Historic Preservation Office at 413 Avery Hall by 10:00 AM on Friday, April 20, 2018.
+Please deliver two printed copies of your application to the Historic Preservation Office at 413 Avery Hall by 10:00 AM on Tuesday, April 23, 2019.
 The application must consist of the following five items:

 The application should begin by stating the nature of the proposed project and then explain to the Selection Committee what you intend to do.
 It should include not only the activities that you plan to undertake but also how they will be accomplished, by whom, where, and when.
 It should also indicate why you want to do this project.

 Be sure to address explicitly the three points in the above paragraph: (1) project description, (2) project rationale, and (3) expected outcomes.
 These three topics may be used as sub-titles in organizing your text.
 Proposals which provide a clear description of the proposed project and goals will be prioritized.
 The selection committee will be comprised of faculty of the Historic Preservation program.

 Augmented Reality (AR) at the San Baudelio de Berlanga Hermitage